melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 coastwide data from a combination of SWFSC, NWFSC and Cooperative Research surveys (see Field et al. [-@Field2021] for more complete details regarding coastwide pre-recruit data, and Sakuma et al. [-@Sakuma2016] and Friedman et al. [-@Friedman2018] for additional details and alternative applications of survey data).
+Only 47 of nearly 300,000 total juvenile *Sebastes* encountered in the juvenile surveys since 2001 were identified as vermillion or sunset rockfish [@Field2021].
+Despite this, the assessment results suggest that at least a reasonable fraction of recruitment variability for sunset and vermillion rockfish is shared with other rockfish and groundfish stocks throughout the California Current, many of which also had strong year classes in 1984, 1999 and 2015, and future investigations could lead to the development of multispecies-based recruitment indicators that could be helpful for future assessments.

 *California Collaborative Research Project*

-In 2017 the California Collaborative Research Project (CCFRP) expanded state-wide and samples four MPAs and associated references sites in southern California.
+In 2017 the California Collaborative Research Project (CCFRP) expanded state-wide and now samples four MPAs and associated references sites in southern California.
 Vermilion rockfish have been encountered at two of the MPAs (Carrington Point off Santa Rosa Island and South La Jolla) and observed in 27% of all drifts at these two locations.
-The STAT determined that the was too constrained spatially and temporally to be considered for an index of abundance.
+The STAT determined that the available data were too constrained spatially and temporally to be considered for an index of abundance.
 There are currently 262 lengths of vermilion available.
-With additional years of data, this data set can be considered for inclusion in a future vermilion assessment.
+With additional years of data, this data set can be considered for inclusion in a future southern California vermilion assessment.

 *Southern California Bight Publicly Owned Treatment Works*

 In the Southern California Bight, a number of monitoring programs exist to evaluate the potential consequences of effluent discharges from wastewater treatment facilities on the coastal marine environment.
-As over 20 million people live within an hour’s drive of the ocean in this region, a major impact to this ecosystem includes a cumulative total of 1.5 billion liters of treated effluent each day to the ocean, originating from 17 major wastewater treatment plants [@Schiff2016].
+As over 20 million people live within an hour’s drive of the ocean in this region, a major impact to this ecosystem includes a cumulative total of 1.5 billion liters of treated effluent released each day to the ocean, originating from 17 major wastewater treatment plants [@Schiff2016].
 Most of these publicly owned treatment works support monitoring programs to evaluate the impacts on water and sediment quality, and associated ecological communities.
 For several, this includes bottom trawl surveys of coastal habitats, and data from the longest running trawl surveys, despite being limited spatially to waters closer to population centers, have previously been used in stock assessments of cowcod (*Sebastes levis*) and California scorpionfish (*Scorpaena guttata*)[@Dick2019; @Monk2017].
 Cowcod were rarely encountered in these surveys, occurring in 139 of the 1896 trawls conducted by the most rigorous of the surveys, and the development of a relative abundance index required pooling data into five year “blocks” in order to provide plausible estimates of year effects.
-The resulting index was not highly influential in the final assessment model [@Dick2019], and indeed the lumping of years was only acceptable in that model as recruitments were not estimated.
+The resulting index was not highly influential in the final assessment model [@Dick2019], and the lumping of years was only acceptable in that model because recruitments were not estimated.
 By contrast, California scorpionfish were frequently encountered in several of these surveys, with over 10,000 fish being observed (and measured) over the history of those surveys, and the resulting relative abundance index and length frequently data were very influential in the California scorpionfish assessment with respect to both trends and recruitment [@Monk2017].
-As preliminary investigations suggested that vermilion rockfish are even more rare than cowcod in this survey, and because grouping years of data would be inappropriate where recruitments are being estimated, a more rigorous evaluation of these datasets was not developed for this assessment.
+As preliminary investigations suggested that vermilion rockfish are even rarer than cowcod in this survey, and because grouping years of data would be inappropriate where recruitments are being estimated, a more rigorous evaluation of these datasets was not developed for this assessment.
 However, it could be feasible to consider such an evaluation in future stock assessments.